 Would you say email newsletters are dead because I don’t read 17 immediately, or would you say it’s very much alive because of the three I read right away?
-(Look at the bottom of this post for the three I love.)

 There’s been lots of talk among my clients and students these days, speculating on the possible demise of the email newsletter as a powerful internet marketing tool.
 Funny thing: I remember having this discussion back in 2005 with my internet marketing colleagues, yet email marketing is still alive and well years later.

-Sending out weekly or monthly updates to your list of customers, students and mastermind group members has grown in popularity as a marketing tool ever since the Internet began.
+Sending out weekly or monthly updates to your list of customers, students, and mastermind group members has grown in popularity as a marketing tool ever since the Internet began.

 But now people are overwhelmed with the amount of email they’re getting, so what are you to do?

 There are lots of pros and cons to using email newsletters and email marketing.
 Let’s look at an overview: